tommasoclini/ergot/demos/README.md

 These are various demos that are currently used to showcase specific features, and in many cases, act as basic smoke tests that things are still working.

-The demos are split into separate cargo workspaces, one per target platform.
+The demos are split into separate cargo workspaces, one per target platform and/or board.

 Currently, there are demos for: